aurimas13/Revenue-Forecast/README.md

 # Docker

 To build & run docker do these commands:
-`docker build -t tracker .` & `docker run --name tracker_docker -p 5000:5000 tracker`
+`docker build -t monthly-revenue-prediction .` & `docker run -p 5000:5000 monthly-revenue-prediction`

 To run the app then go and follow what is said at [Installation](#installation).

 # Results

 The repository includes a comparison of the ARIMA, LSTM, and Prophet models' performance in terms of MSE, MAE, MAPE, and RMSE.
-The comparison will help you decide which model is best suited for your revenue forecasting needs.
+The comparison in the Jupyter notebooks will help you decide which model is best suited for your revenue forecasting needs.
+Default chosen is ARIMA model for both Daily and Monthly reevenue forecasts.

 # Contributing